Nathnaelc/cs162-test/session_12/README.md

 	```bash
 	python3 app.py
 	```
-	Please explain the differences between two commands, and when would you use each of them.
+	Explain the differences between two commands, and when would you use each of them.

 5. Why should we define specific version of libraries in `requirements.txt`?
 How can you find the version you should use?
 6. What is the role of `@app.route` in defining one endpoint?
 Why we put that one right before defining the function.
 What is the default value for `methods`?